kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/iOS-Casting-Chromecast.md

 ---
 layout: page
 title: Google Cast Setup
+subcat: iOS
+weight: 220
 ---

 ## Introduction

 The Cast functionality will allow your videos to be cast from a iOS mobile device via the Chromecast plugin directly to a Kaltura Player receiver app on a Chromecast-connected TV.

 ### Things you should know already

 [iOS Player SDK and Environment Setup - Getting Started](https://vpaas.kaltura.com/documentation/05_Mobile-Video-Player-SDKs/iOS-Getting-Started.html)

 ## Basic Definitions

 `Sender` - A Cast enabled Kaltura Player running inside of a iOS Application.
-The Kaltura Player requires a sender App ID.
+The Kaltura Player requires a Sender App ID.

 `Receiver` - A Kaltura Player receiver application that runs on the Chromecast device.
 The receiver application

 ## Google Cast Setup

 To enable casting to Chromecast with the Kaltura Player iOS SDK, you must import the Google Cast Framework and its dependent frameworks.

 #### Limitation

-Supported Version For Google Cast iOS SDK Is version `2.10.4`
+Supported version for Google Cast iOS SDK is version `2.10.4`

 ### Get Started

 To begin casting follow these steps:

 * After `KPPlayerConfig *config` creation